 Hey there!
-I'm a 26-year-old software engineer passionate about coding, software and database architectures.
-Currently working as the Fullstack Tech Lead and Product Architect at AppTweak.
+I'm a 27-year-old software engineer passionate about coding, software and database architectures.
+Currently working as the Fullstack Tech Lead.

 Building impactful software solutions

-Working at AppTweak as a Software Engineer, I have stepped up to the role of Fullstack Tech Lead.
+After working as a Software Engineer at AppTweak, I stepped up to the Fullstack Tech Lead role.

 Ruby